 When you are new to fostering, it is very difficult to know which questions to ask as you do not know what you do not know!
 After nearly a year of fostering, we asked our foster carers a few questions so that we could get an honest opinion of what they feel about fostering with us.

-— We had talked about fostering for ten years or so and when we finally found ourselves in a position to start, we went for it.
+How long had you been thinking about fostering before you decided to apply? — We had talked about fostering for ten years or so and when we finally found ourselves in a position to start, we went for it.

 Like many foster carers our carers had been thinking about fostering for a long time before they approached a fostering agency.
 Ten years is not uncommon in our experience but it can be shorter.
 The decision to foster is one of the most life-changing decisions a person can make, so no wonder it may take a while.

-— When we embarked on finding the right agency that suited our family, we created a questionnaire for ourselves and we asked each agency questions over the telephone… in effect we interviewed them for the role!
+What made you choose To The Moon and Back Foster Care as your agency? — When we embarked on finding the right agency that suited our family, we created a questionnaire for ourselves and we asked each agency questions over the telephone… in effect we interviewed them for the role!
 Once we had shortlisted 3 agencies, we met with them all separately.
 Alison’s passion, coupled with the ethics of To The Moon and Back as a company, shone through and it was a very easy choice for us.

 Our carers in this case were very confident in their approach when selecting their agency of choice.
 We actually loved the fact that they interviewed us.

-— Not sure that we’d ever class the assessment process as free therapy but there were moments of enlightenment and enjoyment.
+How did you find the assessment process?
+Some people call it free therapy. — Not sure that we’d ever class the assessment process as free therapy but there were moments of enlightenment and enjoyment.
 It was an easy journey though, as the ultimate goal to foster stayed in our sights throughout.

 The assessment of new foster carers is on the whole a very enlightening process.
 It is very detailed and has to meet various regulations set to ensure children are protected.
 We make the assessment comfortable and work with flexibility for the potential foster carers.
 We explain everything and work with empathy.

-— As a couple in our late 40’s and early 50’s we felt comfortable discussing openly our reactions and feelings.
+What was it really like to go through the independent panel questioning? — As a couple in our late 40’s and early 50’s we felt comfortable discussing openly our reactions and feelings.
 We have had a lot of previous experience raining young people and we were happy sharing it and answering questions that the panel posed us.